 You can either work with weekly or daily visibility charts but try to stick with one type so that it’s easier to do a direct comparison.
 In the example below we have combined multiple charts which include multiple daily VI timelines in each graph.
 By doing this it’s easy to scan through many domains to look for common changes.
 Two examples of possible changes are:

 - View changes across multiple domains that might be caused by a Google Algorithm update.

 - View interrelationships of close competitors as one domain loses or gains significant visibility.

-If you’re happy with boxes showing percentage values instead of entire charts, you can just add the first box in the SEO-Module for every hostname and directory you want to monitor to your dashboard.
-Your dashboard will have a minimalist look, but may suit your needs.
-In this example we show you the mobile view of the website.
+If you want to track the live VI for many domains, you can just add the first box in the SEO-Module for every hostname and directory you want to monitor to your dashboard.
+Your dashboard will have a minimalist look and give you a live overview of competitors.
+Remember that you can add hosts, directories and even URLs.